-One very common example is for banks and other financial institutions (the “Lender”) to request another person (usually a family member) take responsibility for the loan debt by co-signing the paperwork.
+One quite common example is for banks and other financial institutions (the “Lender”) to request another person (usually a family member) take responsibility for the loan debt by co-signing the paperwork.
 The contract, once signed, acknowledges that both people agree to be 100% responsible for the debt.
 You see this a lot on mortgages, car loans and unsecured lines of credit or installment loans.

 For example, credit cards arriving in the mail will come with a Credit Card Agreement which specifies the terms and conditions for use of the card.
 By signing the back of any supplemental card and then making a purchase with the card you acknowledge you are accepting responsibility for all purchases made on the card.
 More specifically, you are not only responsible for any purchases you make, but also any purchases made by your spouse even though you did not directly apply for the card but used it once it arrived to make purchases for the benefit of everyone in a family.

-In these situations the credit card statement may only show the name of the primary card holder.
+In these situations, the credit card statement may only show the name of the primary card holder.
 This unfortunately leads many spouses to believe they are not responsible for the debt if their name is not on the monthly statement.

-That’s where we can help.
+That is where we can help.
 At Farber, our licensed professionals help families empower their lives financially.
-A free consultation and review of your situation can help clarify who is responsible for each debt and also outline the best solution moving forward for you and your spouse.
+A free consultation and review of your situation can help clarify who is responsible for each debt and outline the best solution moving forward for you and your spouse.
 It may be that only one spouse needs to consider a discussion with us to formulate a plan of action, allowing the second spouse to keep their credit rating intact.